 Young Woman Asleep on Bed (Adri Berger/Getty Images)

-How can there be more than three spatial dimensions?
+Is there a way to visualize more than three dimensions?

 Answered by Science Channel